rossmacarthur/radiotap/README.md

 println!("{:?}", radiotap.vht);
 ```

-If you just want to parse a few specific fields from the Radiotap capture you
+If you just want to parse a few specific fields from the radiotap capture you
 can create an iterator using `RadiotapIterator::from_bytes(&capture)`:

 ```rust